cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter3.typ

 = The forward problem <chap:forward>
-In this chapter, we will present a Lagrangian that describes the system of the solid sample oscillating between the transducers in the Resonant Ultrasound Spectroscopy setup.
-To determine the frequencies, we will use the Rayleigh-Ritz method to express the displacements in terms of basis functions and, finally, extremize the Lagrangian to obtain the equation for the generalized eigenvalue problem.
-Solving this will allow us to derive the resonance frequencies from the constants.
-This is, solving the forward problem.
+In this chapter, we will present a Lagrangian approach that describes a solid sample oscillating between the transducers in the resonant ultrasound spectroscopy setup.
+To determine the frequencies, we will use the Rayleigh-Ritz method to express the displacements in terms of basis functions and, finally, extremize the Lagrangian to obtain a generalized eigenvalue problem relating resonance frequencies to the elasticity tensor.
+Solving this eigenproblem will allow us to derive the resonance frequencies from the elastic constants.
+This is known as the forward problem.

 #v(1cm)

-== The forward problem: Getting resonance frequencies from elastic constants The kinetic energy for a three spatial dimensional (3D) elastic oscillating body, which applies to the setup of Resonant Ultrasound Spectroscopy, is given by:
+== The forward problem: Resonance frequencies from elastic constants The kinetic energy for a three spatial dimensional (3D) elastic oscillating body is given by

 $ K = 1/2 integral_V rho dot(u)^2 d V, $<eq:kinetic_raw>

-where $rho$ is the density of the sample, $V$ is its volume and $dot(u)$ is the displacement velocity.
-Assuming harmonic behavior such that $dot(u) = omega u$ and expressing $u^2$ as $u^2 = sum_(i=0)^2 u_i^2 = sum_(i=0)^2 sum_(k=0)^2 delta_(i k) u_i u_k$, the kinetic energy can be expressed as the following #cite(<Leisure_1997>):
+where $rho$ is the density of the sample, $V$ is its volume and $dot(u)$ is the velocity.
+Assuming harmonic behavior such that $dot(u) = plus.minus i omega u$ and expressing $u^2$ as $u^2 = sum_(i=0)^2 u_i^2 = sum_(i=0)^2 sum_(k=0)^2 delta_(i k) u_i u_k$, the kinetic energy can be expressed as the following #cite(<Leisure_1997>):

 $ K = 1/2 integral_V rho omega^2 ( delta_(i k) u_i u_k ) d V. $<eq:kinetic_middle>